 - Everything must then be fitted together and delivered for display to the public in The Collective Kennington Park Café.

-The empty basin of this once-fine fountain raises immediate curiosity - what was once there?
+The grand empty basin of this fountain raises immediate curiosity - what was once there?

-By visually answering this question, a connection is made with the past that echoes through the generations and reignites interest in the long history of Kennington Park: from its beginnings in the Chartist movement of the 19th Century; through the changing layout of the gardens; the evolution of the sports and recreation areas and the great and many forces that have altered and shaped it into the park we know today.
+By visually answering this question, a connection is made with the past that echoes through the generations and reignites interest in the long history of Kennington Park: from its beginnings in the Chartist movement of the 19th Century through many changes to modern times.

 Other Ways You Can Support the Project